millertechnologygroup/resh/CONTRIBUTING.md

 ## Plugin Development (Future)

-Plugins will allow you to extend resh with custom handles.
+Plugins will allow you to extend resh with custom handles (coming in v0.9+).

 ### Plugin Structure
 ```